Energy-based Surprise Minimization for Multi-Agent Value Factorization: Experiments

 \subsection{Energy-based Surprise Minimization}

-We assess the performance and sample-efficiency of EMIX on multi-agent StarCraft II micromanagement scenarios \cite{smac} as these consist of a larger number of agents with different action spaces which motivates a greater deal of coordination.
-Additionally, micromanagement scenarios in StarCraft II consist of multiple opponents which introduce a greater degree of surprise within consecutive states.
+We assess the performance and sample-efficiency of EMIX on multi-agent StarCraft II micromanagement scenarios \cite{smac}.
+We select StarCraft II scenarios particularly for three reasons.
+Firstly, micromanagement scenarios consist of a larger number of agents with different action spaces.
+This requires a greater deal of coordination in comparison to other benchmarks \cite{predator} which attend to other aspects of MARL performance such as opponent-awareness \cite{survey}.
+Secondly, micromanagement scenarios consist of partial observability wherein agents are restricted from responding to enemy fire and attacking enemies when they are in range \cite{qmix}.
+This allows agents to explore the environment effectively and find an optimal strategy purely based on collaboration rather than built-in game utilities.
+Lastly, micromanagement scenarios in StarCraft II consist of multiple opponents which introduce a greater degree of surprise within consecutive states.
+Irrespective of the time evolution of an episode, environment dynamics of each scenario change rapidly as the agents need to respond to enemy's behavior.

 We compare our method to current state-of-the-art methods, namely QMIX \cite{qmix}, VDN \cite{vdn}, COMA \cite{coma} and IQL \cite{iql}.
 In order to compare our surprise-based scheme against pre-existing surprise minimization mechanisms, we compare EMIX additionally to a model-free implementation of SMiRL \cite{smirl} in QMIX.
 All methods were implemented using the PyMARL framework \cite{smac}.
 The SMiRL component was additionally incorporated as per the update rule provided in \cite{gen}.
-We use the generalized version of SMiRL as it demonstrates reduced variance across batches.
 We term this implementation as SMiRL-QMIX for our comparisons.
-Details related to the implementation of EMIX are presented in the supplementary material.
+Agents were trained for a total of 5 random seeds consisting of 2 million steps in each environment.
+We use an $\epsilon$-greedy exploration scheme wherein $\epsilon$ is annealed from 1 to 0.01 during the initial stages of training.
+Details related to the implementation of EMIX are presented in \autoref{sc:implement}.